PwzXxm/PwzXxm.github.io/notify-me-on-slack-when-the-github-pull-request-merged/index.md

 Try to dump these things out of my head to concentrate on real work.

 ## Steps
+There are only three steps and step 2 is optional.

 1. Creating a Slack App via https://api.slack.com/messaging/webhooks.
 What you want is the Webhook URLs under **Incoming Webhooks** which starts with `https://hooks.slack.com/services/`, so that you can send the notification message to it.
 2. Aware of the [Rate Limit of GitHub API](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api) and create a personal access token or creating GitHub Apps depending on your needs.